• Gluten-Free Recipes

 A close up of a slice of hummingbird cake with the cake in the background.

-This is the cake of my dreams, packed with juicy crushed pineapple and sweet bananas, and filled and frosted with a luscious cream cheese buttercream.
-The traditional version of hummingbird cake calls for toasted pecans but I used walnuts; pecans would be lovely here too.
-It’s a stunner of a cake, with fluffy layers sandwiching that impossible-to-resist frosting I dream about.
+A few years ago, I took a gluten free hummingbird cake to a neighbor's potluck, and it vanished within minutes - with good reason!
+It's a stunner of a cake, packed with juicy crushed pineapple and sweet bananas, and filled and frosted with a luscious cream cheese buttercream.
+The traditional version of hummingbird cake calls for toasted pecans, but I used walnuts; pecans would be lovely here, too.
+It's a stunner of a cake, with fluffy layers sandwiching that impossible-to-resist frosting I dream about.

 Slices of hummingbird cake on a marble background.